Octobug/notes/programming_languages/javascript/nodejs/upgrade_nodejs.md

   - `Staging`:
     1. Switch to the desired Node.js version.
     2. `npm ci --production`
-    3. Make sure that all features work fine.
   - `Production`:
     1. Switch to the desired Node.js version.
     2. `npm ci --production`
-  - Run all unit tests.
+  - Run all automated tests.
   - Do smoke testing for important features.

 ## How to upgrade Node.js and dependencies.
 Results.